selfunemployed/GettingCleaningData/Codebook.md

 The tidy data set file output is a delimited text file with column headers in the first row.

+The "activity" column and "subject" column are string data containing the activity and test subject of each observation.
+All other columns are numeric and have been summarized.
+Each numeric column contains the arithmetic mean of each associated source column aggregated by activity and test subject.
+Thus, for each combination of activity and test subject, there is one row containing the average measurement values for each of the included measurement columns.

 The columns are as follows:

 - activity